What is diversity, and what does it really mean to the business world?

 To put things simply, diversity is “the condition of having or being composed of differing elements; especially the inclusion of different types of people (such as people of different races or cultures) in a group or organisation.

-Businesses are beginning to recognise the profound benefits that diversity beholds.
-It’s true that social change has given rise to increased diversity within the workplace, yet we still have a long way to go and room for progress.
+Businesses now recognise the profound benefits of diversity.
+Social change has given rise to increased diversity within the workplace, yet we still have a long way to go and room for progress.

 What Is It?